X-XENDROME-X/WorkSpacey/README.md

 `pip install -r requirements.txt`
 3. 🔑 Set up your secret `.env` file:
 `BOT_ID=your_magical_bot_token_here`
+`ADMIN_ROLE=Admin` (Optional: Set your admin role name for announcements)
-4. 🚀 Launch your productivity revolution:
+5. 🚀 Launch your productivity revolution:
 `python bot.py`

 Ready to skyrocket your team's efficiency?
 This is your launchpad to success! 🚀💫